Updated: Oct 10, 2022

 Make a mental note to come back to it throughout class.
 The more you do this, the more your body builds muscle memory and it starts to become automatic.

 There's no one perfect hand placement as everyone's body is built differently.
+Common cues like "middle finger forwards" in down dog totally disregard unique alignment and just don't work well for most people.

 You know you've got the right placement for you when you find a feeling of lift away from the mat - the whole hand pushing down, strong and stable through the upper body.
 Basically; you're looking for feeling steady and comfortable in your shape.